marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 - Learn more about [publishing and subscribing messages]({{< ref pubsub-overview.md >}})
 - List of [pub/sub components]({{< ref supported-pubsub >}})
 - Read the [API reference]({{< ref pubsub_api.md >}})
+- Read the .NET sample on how to [consume Kafka messages without CloudEvents](https://github.com/dapr/samples/pubsub-raw-payload)